 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.46 minutes getting to work every day.

-As is often the case in a small city, Garner doesn't have a public transportation system that people use for their commute.
+Garner is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Garner citizens is a little higher than the average for US cities and towns: 23.07% of adults in Garner have at least a bachelor's degree.
+The citizens of Garner are slightly better educated than the national average of 21.84% for all cities and towns, with 23.07% of adults in Garner having a bachelor's degree or advanced degree.

 The per capita income in Garner in 2022 was $34,147, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $136,588 for a family of four.
 However, Garner contains both very wealthy and poor people as well.